DavidHowlett/family_killer_sudoku_competition/README.md

 We all tried to solve a set of killer sudoku problems.
 We agreed the winner would be the person who solved a test selection of problems fastest.
-If we can't solve the all the test problems then the winner is the person who solves the greatest number of them.
+If we didn't manage solve all the test problems then the winner would be the person who solved the greatest number of them.

 Rules
 =====